 Where we go from here

-As we continue to send downsizing and niche-specific information to the long time homeowners in Clark, we also are beginning to re-brand ourselves.
-Up until now, our tagline has always been “Everything we touch turns to sold,” but our goal is to have a more niche-tailored unique selling proposition – maybe something as simple as “The Downsizing Experts” or something more complex.
+As we continue to send downsizing and niche-specific information to the long-time homeowners in Cranford, Clark, and the many other towns that we service, we also are beginning to re-brand ourselves.
+Up until now, our tagline has always been “Everything we touch turns to sold,” but our goal is to have a more niche-tailored unique selling proposition – may be something as simple as “The Downsizing Experts” or something more complex.
 I’d love your suggestions!